vanhoefm/fragattacks/research/README.md

 After installing the patched drivers and firmware you must unplug your Wi-Fi dongles and **reboot your system**.
-The above instructions have to be executed again if your Linux kernel gets updated or if the driver patches get updated.
+The above instructions have to be executed again if your Linux kernel gets updated or if the patched drivers get updated.

 Note that even when your device works out of the box, I still recommend to install the modified drivers, as this assures there are no unexpected regressions in kernel and driver code.